Frontend system design interviews - the definitive guide

 5. Identify the higher level APIs those pieces will need, in order to make the use case possible (in practice typically CRUD interfaces).

 These are just some guidelines to help you get started.
 The best way to feel confident about this phase is to go work through real problems you are likely to encounter.
-If you are interested in seeing this framework applied to real questions, stay tuned by signing up to the newsletter at the end of this guide.

 Optimizations, deep dives and adaptability questions